In smart democracy ties not needed

 Single transferable voting guru Stephen Todd has kindly written me a detailed explanation of why this is so and, in the highly unlikely event of one occurring, how ties are broken.
-But here I am sparing myself, and the reader, from the arcane intricacies.
-It would be about as reasonable as being presented a detailed explanation of the fiendishly complex innards of its controller to accompany the features of that nice green electric car you hanker after.
+But here the reader is spared the arcane intricacies.
+It would be about as reasonable as being inflicted with a detailed explanation of the fiendishly complex innards of the electric-vehicle-motor-controller, of the nice, green electric car hankered after.
+Just add…

 - Produces convincingly clear result

 …to the list of reasons why we should consider adopting preferential voting.